CoryMcCartan/neighborhood-survey/README.md

 An web map on which survey participants can draw a region, embeddable in Qualtrics.

+## To Create Your Own Map
+_Coming soon._

 ## To Embed in Qualtrics

-Add the following lines in HTML mode to your survey header (under "Look and Feel > General > Header > edit"):
+First, add the following lines in HTML mode to your survey header (under "Look and Feel > General > Header > edit"):

 ```html